X Modality Assisting RGBT Object Tracking: Introduction

 \section{Introduction}

-\IEEEPARstart{V}{isual} object tracking aims to accurately predict the bounding box of an object by leveraging the rich information from dual modalities.
-This approach capitalizes on the complementary cues provided by both RGB and thermal images, enabling it to operate seamlessly around the clock\cite{1}.
-Benefiting from the leapfrog development of deep learning and thermal imaging techniques, extensive remarkable RGBT trackers have been studied and proposed, which greatly improved the precise and success rate of object tracking, while also bolstering the application of artificial intelligence (AI) in various practical domains such as autonomous driving, military reconnaissance, and intelligent security systems\cite{2,3}.
+Object tracking endeavors to accurately predict a bounding box by harnessing the wealth of information from dual modalities.
+This approach leverages the complementary cues provided by both RGB and thermal images, enabling uninterrupted operation across various lighting conditions\cite{1}.
+Benefiting from the leapfrog development of deep learning and thermal imaging techniques, extensive remarkable multi-sensor object tracking methods have been proposed, which greatly improved the precision and success of object tracking, while also bolstering the application of multi-sensor fusion in various practical domains such as autonomous driving, military reconnaissance, and intelligent security systems\cite{2,3}.

-RGB images excel at capturing informative color features and rich texture details but are easily susceptible to environmental illumination conditions.
-In contrast, thermal images exhibit high stability and are insensitive to variation illumination.
-This type of image exhibits strong anti-interference resilience to challenging environmental factors, $ i.e.$ haze, rain and snow, but lacks the details of the objects.
-The complementary feature combination of RGB and thermal images can effectively improve the classification accuracy of hard samples, thus upgrading the accuracy of tracking\cite{4}.
-Therefore, how to effectively extract and utilize the complementary information emerges as a paramount considerations in RGBT tracking\cite{5}.
+RGB images are adept at capturing informative color features and rich textures but are sensitive to environmental illumination conditions.
+Conversely, thermal images exhibit high stability and are impervious to variations in lighting.
+They demonstrate strong resilience to challenging environmental factors, such as haze, rain, and snow, but lack the fine details of objects.
+The amalgamation of complementary features from RGB and thermal images can significantly enhance the classification accuracy of challenging samples, thereby improving tracking accuracy\cite{4}.
+Therefore, the effective extraction and utilization of this complementary information are of paramount importance in RGBT tracking\cite{5}.